cysouw/YAST/text/yast.md

 ```
 :::

 Each line in [@last] is a single instruction, possibly consisting of up to three different kinds of elements.
 Anything before the colon is an explicit ~~junctor~~ that marks the relation to the superordinate instruction.
 This is either a lexical role, an adposition or a subjunction/conjunction.
 When there is no colon, then the junction is assumed to be default modification.
 After the linkage follows the main lexical ~~nucleus~~.
 This is typically a German lexeme, though there are a few abstract abbreviations used, like '1' for the speaker.
 The actual lexemes are included in the instructions because the language-specific lexemes are the best summary of their meaning.
 After the content lexeme follows a list with explicit grammatical ~~specifications~~ (between brackets).
 When there are no grammatical specifications the rules will infer a default ("unmarked") grammatical structure.
 Multiple grammatical specifications are separated with a plus-sign, and their order is relevant in some situations.
 Specifications are often grammatical terms like 'Plural' because of the highly allomorphic formation of the German plural.
-However, these specifications are always abbreviations for language-specific forms and not universal grammatical categories.
+However, these specifications are always abbreviations for language-specific forms and do not describe universal grammatical categories.

 ### The rules

 The rules produce an actual utterance on the basis of the instructions.
 The rules specify how to put the elements from an instruction in their proper place and give them their proper grammatical form.
 The basic action induced by an instruction is the insertion of linguistic material into the structure prepared by the superordinate instructions, followed by various morphosyntactic edits to produce the right inflection, allomorphy, agreement and government.
-The rules for German will be discussed in details in later chapters.
+The rules for German will be discussed in details in later chapters when the concrete implementation of YAST for German will be presented.

 ### The result